How to Add Social Media Icons to an Email Signature

 Tired of your Facebook Group turning into a free-for-all where every spammy post and questionable profile gets waved right through?
 Taking back control is easier than you think.
 This guide will walk you through exactly how to turn off automatic approvals for both new members and their posts.
 We'll cover the step-by-step process of adjusting your settings so you can become the gatekeeper your community deserves.

 In the rush to grow a group, it’s tempting to let Facebook’s automation do all the heavy lifting.
-Flipping on automatic approvals feels efficient, but it often comes at a high cost to your community's health and safety.
+Turning on automatic approvals feels efficient, but it often comes at a high cost to your community's health and safety.
 Gated access isn’t about being exclusive, it’s about being intentional.
 When you switch to manual approval, you gain several powerful advantages.

 Imagine running a support group for first-time gardeners.
 If you leave approvals on auto-pilot, it might get flooded with posts selling miracle fertilizers or bots sharing unrelated videos.
 Genuine members looking for help with their tomato plants will feel ignored and leave.
 By turning off automation, you ensure the conversation stays on track, helpful, and valuable for everyone.